 Orchestre Révolutionnaire et Romantique

-The Orchestre Révolutionnaire et Romantique was founded by Sir John Eliot Gardiner in 1989 with the aim of bringing to the music of the 19th and early 20th centuries an equivalent stylistic fidelity and intensity of expression characteristic of his renowned period-instrument orchestra, the English Baroque Soloists.
+The Orchestre Révolutionnaire et Romantique was founded by Sir John Eliot Gardiner 25 years ago, with the aim of bringing to the music of the 19th and early 20th centuries an equivalent stylistic fidelity and intensity of expression characteristic of his renowned period-instrument orchestra, the English Baroque Soloists.

 The Orchestre Révolutionnaire et Romantique is under the patronage of HRH the Prince of Wales.